 We have the knowledge and the equipment to professionally clean your tile and grout and apply grout sealer.

-Call today to schedule at 607-272-1566.
+Call or text today to schedule at 607-272-1566.
 Check with our office staff about any available special discounts.

 GIFT OF CLEAN!

 Why not think 'outside the box' and give

 a Gift Certificate for professional carpet, upholstery, or tile